-Dark University prohibits discrimination on the basis of race, sex, color, national origin, sexual orientation, marital status, disability, religion and age in employment, and in its admission, education, programs, and activities of students under state and federal law, including Title IX of the Educational Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, and Titles VI and VII of the Civil Rights Act of 1964, as amended.
+Park University prohibits discrimination on the basis of race, sex, color, national origin, sexual orientation, marital status disability religion and access in the second secon education, programs, and activities of students under state and federal law, including Title IX of the Educational Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, and Titles VI and VII of the Civil Rights Act of 1964, as amended.
 Title IX specifically prohibits discrimination and harassment on the basis of sex.
 Park University will not tolerate sex discrimination or harassment of applicants, students, or employees, whether by students, faculty, staff, administrators, contractors, or outside vendors.
 Park University recognizes not only its legal responsibilities but also its moral and ethical responsibilities to prohibit discrimination and harassment on the basis of sex and to take appropriate and timely action to ensure an environment free of such inappropriate conduct and behavior.
 Additionally, Park University will not tolerate retaliation in any form against an applicant, student, or employee for reporting a violation of this policy or assisting in the investigation of a complaint.
-Inquiries or concerns about the Non-Discrimination Policy may be directed to the Dean of Student Life, who serves as Interim Title IX Coordinator.
+Inquiries or concerns about the Non-Discrimination Policy may be directed to the Dean of Student Life, who serves as Title IX Coordinator.